jedrzejratajczak/Google-clone/README.md

 # Google clone
-Created in HTML5, SASS with BEM metodology and JavaScript.
+Created in HTML5, SASS with BEM methodology and JavaScript.
 Project is bundled by webpack which is configured to transpile sass into css, minify all files and transpile JavaScript ES6+ into ES5.
 Finally deployed on gh-pages branch with the usage of yarn script.
 [View Demo](https://nilphym.github.io/Google-clone)